-August is a special month because it brings to light an autoimmune disease that is often not recognized; Alopecia.
+September is a special month because it brings to light an autoimmune disease that is often not recognized: alopecia.

-Loss of all hair, over the entire body
+Alopecia universalis is the loss of all hair, over the entire body.

-Schedule a consultation, we are here to help.
+Schedule a FREE consultation today.
+We are here to help.